 Only students earning an overall grade point average (GPA) of 3.5 or a 3.5 for the preceding semester will be permitted to take more than 18 credits.
-Permission of the Dean for Academic Affairs is required before enrolling for an overload.
+Permission of the Dean for the School of a student's major is required before enrolling for an overload.
 An extra tuition fee is charged for each credit over 18.